BekahHW/BekahHW.github.io/_posts/2023-02-18-Building a Supportive Open Source Community.md

 In addition, it's essential to have a clear code of conduct (COC).
 This creates a safe space for all of your community members to feel supported and empowered to grow.
 There are lots of templates available for creating a code of conduct, so you can browse through a variety of different ones to determine what works for your community.
 One note-if you're using language or taking inspiration from another organization's COC, you should provide some attribution in yours.

-If you want to learn more about this, you can check out my YouTube Video [Creating a Welcoming OSS Community](https://youtu.be/scE3jVz35oI) or hit me up with any quesitons you have.
+If you want to learn more about this, you can check out my YouTube Video [Creating a Welcoming OSS Community](https://youtu.be/scE3jVz35oI) or hit me up with any questions you have.